Certainly one of the best ways to gain new clients and opportunities for your business is to reconnect with your network.

 Here’s the bottom line:

 This is honestly food for thought for me, and I will be reconnecting with my own heart and spirit to see how I can expand my depth of care for my network.
+To do regular "netcaring" instead of "networking".

 George Kao is a Marketing Coach for small business owners, especially solopreneurs such as Coaches and Mentors.
 He focuses on ethical & effective ways to grow one's platform and build true livelihood.